opensanctions/yente/docs/deploy/firewall.md

 It's hard to give generalised advice on this that applies to all secured environments, but some general hints include:

 * The yente software is distributed as a Docker container (`ghcr.io/opensanctions/yente`), which can be mirrored in a local Docker registry before being deployed.
 * In order to update itself, yente needs to fetch fresh data releases from OpenSanctions.
-In order to do so, it will attempt to make HTTPS connections to these two hosts: `data.opensanctions.org`, `mirror.opensanctions.net`.
-Permitting the deployed yente container to access these two hosts is the easiest firewall configuration option.
+In order to do so, it will attempt to make HTTPS connections to `data.opensanctions.org`.
+Permitting the deployed yente container to access this host is the easiest firewall configuration option.
 * Some of our customers have also chosen to use an internal CI/CD process to build custom Docker containers on top of the official yente releases.
 These can include copies the data files used by the software to index itself, and a modified manifest file that details the location of the static data.

 ### Using local data without an internet connection